 SCHECTER1501 vs SCHECTER1542 — Compare

-Schecter Reaper-6 Electric Guitar in Satin Sky Burst vs Schecter Nick Johnston Traditional HSS Electric Guitar Atomic Frost
+Schecter Reaper-6 guitar in Satin Sky Burst vs Schecter Nick Johnston Traditional H/S/S guitar in Atomic Frost

-The Reaper-6 is a dual-humbucker workhorse built for hard rock and metal with thick, sustained tones and a set-neck design, while the Nick Johnston Traditional HSS offers single-coil and humbucker versatility for blues, indie, and studio work with classic offset body comfort.
-Choose the Reaper-6 for aggressive genres; choose the Nick Johnston for tonal range and classic playability.
+The Reaper-6 is a high-output humbucker-driven workhorse built for heavy rock and metal with set-neck stability, while the Nick Johnston Traditional HSS is a versatile single-coil/humbucker hybrid designed for rock, blues, and studio work with classic offset tones.
+Choose the Reaper-6 if you prioritize thick distortion and sustained resonance; choose the Nick Johnston if you want articulate cleans, vintage character, and tonal flexibility.

 No sales tax on orders shipped outside California — total cost beats national retailers that charge sales tax in nearly every state.